Where Did My Snapchat Heart Emoji Go?

 Unfortunately, the hard work it takes to get your friendship level in Snapchat increased can often be ruined in a single day’s work.
 If you’re curious about where your Snapchat heart emojis went within the app, you aren’t alone.
 It can be confusing to try to figure out what happened between you and your bestie on the service.
 Let’s take a look into what the heart emojis mean, where they went, and how you might be able to get yours back.

 What Do the Heart Emojis Mean?

-Why Did My Heart Emoji Change?
+Why Did My Heart Emoji Disappear?

 Can I Get the Heart Back?

 Beyond rebuilding the friendship level, it’s not really possible to gain back your heart emoji on Snapchat without putting in the work.
 Unlike the Snap streak feature, which Snapchat supports with a page dedicated to helping people find unfairly lost Snap streaks through a support team, the best friend heart emoji isn’t something that Snapchat takes with the utmost importance, unfortunately.
 That doesn’t mean that you shouldn’t attempt to reach out to Snapchat if you think a major error has happened, but most likely, you’ll be informed that the heart was lost fairly, likely do to an increase in snapping other people, either on behalf of you or someone else.

 Is There Anything Else I Can Do?